 - Familiarity: Using new platforms for communication can seem daunting.
 However most are quite straightforward, and I can provide a simple how to guide for those not used to either web cams or instant messaging.

-Sessions last 50 minutes and cost between £20 and £50 per session.
+Sessions last 50 minutes and cost between £20 and £50 per session and can take place either by paypal, direct debit or bank transfer.
 I offer a limited number of lower cost sessions for those on low incomes, if cost is a barrier please contact me to discuss these.I do not ask for proof of income, simply trust you to know your own financial situation the best. .